AYM1607/goAKSChallenge/README.md

 Since the description was intentionally vague, I took the time to define some constraints that would allow for a clearer direction while implementing the code and also while testing.
 The following assumptions are true for this solution:
 - All the requests are performed using JSON.
 The yaml that represents the metadata is always transferred encoded as a string.
-- All the fields are searchable individually but join queries can be used to be more granular.
+- All the fields are searchable individually and join queries can be used to be more granular.
-- All fields are indexed as an exact match, meaning that the exact field value must be provided for it to be returned.
-The exception is the description which is indexed for full text search and thus the queries can be more flexible.
+- All fields are indexed as an exact match, meaning that the exact field value must be provided for its corresponding record to be returned.
+The exception is the description field which is indexed for full text search and thus the queries can be more flexible.
 - Most of the internal apis have to be tested with unit tests.
 - Due to the amount of search combinations and request validations, integration teststing is helpful and thus a set of them is included.